mura94/WebAR/README.md

 # WebAR
 Testing AR visualization for Safari on iOS devices.
-To view the Web AR test page in Safari on an iOS device, click here 👉 https://mura94.github.io/WebAR/
+To view the Web AR test page in Safari on an iOS device, click 👉[here](https://mura94.github.io/WebAR/)